 Follow the steps below to learn how:

-Select the Insert tab of your Ribbon.
+- Display the Home tab of your Ribbon.